darafferty/rapthor/idg-lib/Sandbox/ProxyClassHierarchy/README.md

 ## Questions

+* Should we have
+  Proxy::CPU xeon(Compiler c, CompilerFlags flags, ...)
+  such that the provided source is in ONE language only or Proxy::CPU xeon(CompilerEnvironment cc, ...) and we can make use of everything that is set in cc?
 * Rename chunksize, so that more descriptive?
 Same for job_size.
-* What are the enviroment variables names?
-IDG_* to avoid conflicts?
 * Name: "ImagingParameters" vs. "AlgorithmicParameters" vs. ...
-* Range checks!
-Should we throw exceptions?
 * What unit is "field of view"?
 Arcsec?
 What is maximal value?
-* What should we do if NR_STATIONS=-48 in environment; Nothing?
 * w_planes -> nr_w_planes?